 The importance of looking into anomalous events

-When identifying PlugX and lateral movement techniques utilised in attacks, it’s important to be able to determine anomalous events.
+When identifying PlugX and lateral movement techniques utilized in attacks, it’s important to be able to determine anomalous events.
 It was relatively easy for us to flag the events related to the breach because they were anomalies; after looking into these anomalies, we were able to map them out to known techniques that attackers previously used.
 Keeping an eye on anomalous events could help detect incidents earlier.
 In order to have effective visibility and correlation at all times, enterprises need to have an integrated view of all of their interconnected security solutions.
 Automated protection and efficient threat hunting, investigation, and response, such as that provided by Trend Micro XDR, will help ensure that enterprises are secured from advanced threats.

 Trend Micro Solutions